msegoviag/exifharvester/README.md

 ## ToDo ⛏️

-Selenium support for detecting images that are dynamically loaded with Javascript, a common behaviour in several frameworks.
+- Selenium support for detecting images that are dynamically loaded with Javascript, a common behaviour in several frameworks.
+- More refactor.

 ## License ⚖️